 They say that one of the many blessings of country life is that you appreciate the little things.
 Like clean air, water and food.
 And I do.
 I also VERY much appreciate our internet connection, now that we’ve finally got … Continued

 This is the first post in a series explaining how we built our very first earthbag dome at Milkwood Farm.
-Earthbag is a natural building technique that uses bags of earth to build structures that have incredible tensile strength and … Continued
+So if you searched for earthbag building australia, you’ll come to see that this is a natural building technique that uses … Continued

 A wicking box is a contained, portable way to grow vegies (or anything else) with very little water.
 Essentially, it’s a wicking bed in miniature.
 Very cool.
 Wicking boxes can be used either as part of an intensive water-wise growing … Continued